daidodo/format-imports-vscode/README.md

 - _By default, script imports are in the first group if you don't explicitly define rules for them._
 - _You can define a grouping rule for script imports via, e.g. `{"flag": "scripts", "regex": "[.]css$"}`._
-- _You CANNOT group exports.
+- _Exports will NOT be grouped.
 Grouping Rules are only for imports._

 For a complete guide, please refer to [the Wiki](https://github.com/daidodo/tsimportsorter/wiki/Grouping-Rules).